Escape (2012 Norwegian film): Production

-Shooting took place in Sirdal, Norway.
+Shooting took place in Sirdal Municipality, Norway.
 The bandits were intended to be surviving followers of the old Æsir-religion, but all references to this were deleted from the final film.
 The scene where Signe and Frigg climb across the chasm was filmed using two meter-high rocks at the side of a regular road and the chasm was added digitally in post-production.

 Release

 Escape premiered at the 2012 Slash Film Festival on 20 September and had its Norwegian theatrical premiere on 27 September.

 Reception

 Alissa Simon of Variety wrote: "This simple but adrenaline-fueled survival tale boasts impressively muscular direction from Norwegian director Roar Uthaug".
 Thomas Spurlin of DVD Talk rated it 3/5 stars and wrote: "The visual tone, raw energy, and an absorbing pair of performances from Isabel Christine Andreasen and Ingrid Bolso Berdal elevate the simple-focused depiction of two girls' escape, a tense rush through picturesque landscapes that compensates for unlikelihood with sheer edge".
 Bill Gibron of DVD Verdict wrote: "If you want something a bit different in the one against nature subgenre, Escape will entertain.
 Just get all images of Katniss Everdeen and her kid killing contest out of your mind and you'll enjoy this".